Categories

 This was my first real taste of the medieval “fairy tales” of the British Isles, presented with respect and context: Immortal beings of immense power, cunning, and trickery, entangling the lives of mortal men and women, nearly always to their sorrow or at least some regret.
 In this novel, I would find inspiration for some of my early songs, such as “Changeling” and “Tam Lin of the Elves”.

-What I wanted to bring to my retelling is the most critical element that Ellen introduced.
+There are dozens of versions of Thomas the Rhymer out there.
+Steeleye Span’s song is legendary.
+What I wanted to bring to my retelling is the key element that Ellen had introduced.
 In the romance poem, the Child ballad, the Scott version, and all the songs that derive from them, we the audience never actually experience Thomas’s stay in Elfland.
 We see the journey there, and we see Thomas return.
-But nothing is said about what he experience, or how it impacted him, apart from the gift of prophecy or true speech.
+But nothing is said about what he experiences, or how it impacts him, apart from the gift of prophecy or true speech.
 That of course is transformative, but it still provides no insight about True Thomas’s character.
-What impact did serving in the elven court have on him?
+What impact does serving in the elven court have on him?
 That question is at the center of the novel.
 I cannot hope to capture the nuance or complexity Ellen’s book achieved, not in a six minute song.
 But it resonates with me, for reasons I’ll discuss in a moment.

 The SCA and the language of silence